TheProdigyLeague/d1g174lx534f00d/client/README.md

 Prettier is an opinionated code formatter with support for JavaScript, CSS and JSON.
 With Prettier you can format the code you write automatically to ensure a code style within your project.
 See the [Prettier's GitHub page](https://github.com/prettier/prettier) for more information, and look at this [page to see it in action](https://prettier.github.io/prettier/).

-To format our code whenever we make a commit in git, we need to install the following dependencies:
+To format our code whenever we make a commit in git: We need to install the following dependencies:

 ```sh
 npm install --save husky lint-staged prettier